tonywang0418/Streamlit-Web-App-Project-/README.md

 # Capstone AI Chatbot Project version 3.0
 For the Streamlit application and login page

 This application utilizes Streamlit as the framework, Azure Entra ID as the Identity provider, and Microsoft Authentication Library (MSAL) to build the authentication flow
+Update info:
+    1. Much easier to run the script
+    2. Better logic and better code structure
+    3. Add Main.py to the repo, and make it much more light weighted.
+    4. Change the way to display the Content

 # Setup
 # #Option1